S0AndS0/100-days-of-code/rounds/_r000/005_bash-multi-line-variables.md

 layout: post
 title: Bash Multi-Line Variables
 date: 2020-05-02 11:09:37 -0700
-#date_updated:  # Optional and formatted like Sat May  2 11:09:37 PDT 2020 above
+#date_updated:  # Optional and formatted like 'date' above
 description: Assigning and appending to multi-line variable with Bash
 time_to_live: 1800
 ---